mager/magerdotco/src/pages/blog/2022-11-26-thanksgiving-stuffing.md

 Cook the sausage and set aside.

 Put all that butter into a skillet and melt it.
 Throw in the mirepoix (onion, shallots, fennel, leeks, garlic) with salt and pepper and sauté until it's soft, about 10-15 minutes.
 Toss in the fragrant herbs (parsley, sage, thyme) for a minute or two then pour the carmelized mix into the bread bowl.
+Pour in the wine and sweat it out for 5 more minutes.

 ![Onion jam](/images/blog/2022-11-26-thanksgiving-stuffing/stuffing-2.jpg)